adriennekarnoski/learning-journal/LJ-code201-day6.md

 We've starting learning objects, which is a whole new ball game.
 So far the easiest way for me to think of it is like making a person, and all of it's properties are the different variables that are unique to that person, but fall in a category other people would have.
 Like their height, eye color, hair color...
 Stuff like that, and the way they are used is a method.

 The hardest part so far with object is creating the methods you need inside the object and then applying the different results you get in more methods.
 Like a snowball affect, where the information you need is available through the previous method.

+Also, we're working more with git branches.
+Although convenient, it can be a pain in the ass if you forget a step.
+I guess it helps you pay attention to detail more...